 async def main():

-url = "https://scrapeme.live/shop/"
+url = "https://www.scrapingcourse.com/ecommerce/"

-# Time Tracking: Start Time
+# time Tracking: Start Time

 start_time = time.time()

-# Fetching content asynchronously
+# fetching content asynchronously

 content = await fetch(url)

-# Printing content
+# printing content

 print(content)

-# Time Tracking: End Time
+# time Tracking: End Time

 end_time = time.time()

-# Calculating and printing the time taken
+# calculating and printing the time taken

 print(f"Time taken: {end_time - start_time} seconds")